Sons of Alpha Centauri: 2008–present: Collaborations and second studio album

 Since 2008, Sons of Alpha Centauri have largely been involved in collaborative projects, but since 2014 have stated that they would not be involved in any more until after the release of their second album.
 In September 2012, the band announced that "Phase II" would be "coming soon"; press notes for the third Karma to Burn/Sons of Alpha Centauri vinyl release stated that the band had completed their "six vinyl release" that they were "moving from Phase I to Phase II".
 The band has denied on multiple occasions that the project is stuck in development hell.

 On 1 April 2018 the band released a teaser trailer that announced a new project.
 This was later confirmed on the 14 April as the band's second album, entitled Continuum.
 The album was released on 1 June 2018 by H42 Records.

 A third album, Push was released in August 2021 and saw the band depart from their trademark instrumental sound with the addition of guest vocalist Jonah Matranga (Far, onelinedrawing, Gratitude) alongside Will Haven drummer, Mitch Wheeler.
+Fourth album Pull was released in March 2024, which contains vocals as well and this time Jonah Matranga is featured as a full time member of the band.